byu-cpe/ecen520_student/microblaze/demo_io.md

             * Go to the next "output clocks" page, change 'reset type' to "active Low" (to reflect the fact that our reset is active low)
         * Click ok to finalize the changes
     * Hook up the external Clock and Reset
         * Click on the "Run Connection Automation" link in the 'Designer Assistance' box that appears.
-A new dialog box ### Rebuilding Vitis Project from the command line

-will open up.
+A new dialog box will open up.
             * Click the box next to "clk_in1" and press "ok"
             * This should hook up a port to the clock with the name `clk_100MHz`
         * Click on the "Run Connection Automation" link again.